ITsPorky/ITsPorky_EnhancedGroundItems/README.md

 Markers will also dissapear after the item has been picked up.
 ![Item Markers Removal](/images/stalker-pickup.gif)

 ## Authors Note: Hope you find this addon useful!

 Hope you enjoy using the addon!
 I built it for a bit of fun and to further learn how to mod the game.
-Plus I just like making mods to test my skills and improving - _ITsPorky_
+Plus I wanted the ability to toggle item names instead of having to hold F - _ITsPorky_